mminichino/sampleapp-kubernetes/README.md

 To create the sample app with ONTAP NAS storage via Trident:

+1) Install kubectl and istioctl (if necessary)
-1) Install Trident per documentation in namespace trident
+2) Install Trident per documentation in namespace trident
-2) Edit JSON as appropriate for target ONTAP system
+3) Edit JSON as appropriate for target ONTAP system
-3) Add Trident and Istio bin directories to PATH
+4) Add Trident and Istio bin directories to PATH

 ```
 $ git clone https://github.com/mminichino/sampleapp-kubernetes